Havana in 3 Days

 Necrópolis Cristóbal Colón

-After a brief stop at Havana’s huge cemetery, resting place of many great historical figures (including the famous explorer Christopher Columbus, until the Spanish demanded him back and he had to be dug up), we head for the Tunnel de La Habana.
+We take a brief stop at Havana’s huge cemetery, Necrópolis Cristóbal Colón, resting place of many great historical figures (including the famous explorer Christopher Columbus, until the Spanish demanded him back and he had to be dug up).
+Columbus may no longer be resting here, but the cemetery still bears his name.

 Necrópolis Cristóbal Colón